AlgoNetwork/CorgiSwap/README.md

 # CorgiSwap

-Due to the name change, the new project has been moved to: https://github.com/AlgoNetwork/UniInch
+Due to the project name change, the new project has been moved to: https://github.com/AlgoNetwork/UniInch